Microbiologically Influenced Corrosion (MIC) of Indoor Sprinkler System Galvanized Steel Pipe

 Biofilm analyzed with LIBS was destroyed by laser pulses

-A second smaller pit which had not erupted through the pipe was also analyzed.
-It showed much biofilm on the inner wall of the steel pipe inside the pit.
+• A second smaller pit, which had not erupted through the pipe, was also tested and showed much biofilm on the inner wall.

-The conclusion of this investigation into the cause of the pitting corrosion of the indoor sprinkler system galvanized steel pipe was that it was caused by Microbiologically Influenced Corrosion or MIC.
+Anderson Materials Evaluation concluded that pitting corrosion of the indoor sprinkler system galvanized steel pipe was caused by Microbiologically Influenced Corrosion (MIC).